-- Attest that the 24/7 Emergency Contact List is up to date.
+- Attest that the 24/7 Emergency Contact List is up to date

-- Enter the date the list was updated.
+- Enter the date the list was updated

-- Due by September 30, 2023
+- Due by Sept.
+30, 2024

-Regional coordinators or designated subject matter expert(s), for regions without a coordinator, will develop a summary report of their region's county health department needs and improvements from an exercise or real-world incident in BP 4, when approved by KDHE.
+Regional coordinators or designated subject matter expert(s), for regions without a coordinator, will develop a summary report of their region's county health department needs and improvements from an exercise or real-world incident in BP 5, when approved by KDHE.
 This summary report will include a plan to meet the gaps revealed in the AAR/IP from the exercise or real-world incident approved by KDHE.

-The Regional PHEP Coordinators will work closely with their region members to develop a summary plan to move forward from the COVID-19 Pandemic.
-Working with the regions to develop a plan for future outbreaks is critical.
+The Regional PHEP Coordinators will work closely with their region members to develop a summary plan to improve response efforts through lessons learned.
 This summary will include the gaps witnessed and areas that need improvement.

-• The Regional PHEP Coordinator will send in the summary report for review by the KDHE Preparedness Program Training and Exercise Coordinator and Compliance Coordinator.
+• The Regional PHEP Coordinator will submit the summary report for review by the KDHE Preparedness Program Training and Exercise Coordinator and Compliance Coordinator in KGMS.

-The Regional PHEP Coordinator will develop a summary report of areas of improvement with the region members and facilitate the completion of training needed per the report.
+- The Regional PHEP Coordinator will develop a summary report of areas of improvement with the region members and facilitate the completion of training needed per the report. - Due Sept.
+30, 2024

-• Due September 30, 2023

-Regional Coordinators or designated SME for regions without a coordinator must attend the annual Training and Exercise Planning Workshop (TEPW) to update the KDHE Multi-Year Training and Exercise Plan (MYTEP) for inclusion in the Grant Application for the upcoming budget period.
+Regional Coordinators or designated subject matter expert(s) for regions without a coordinator must attend the annual Integrated Preparedness Planning Workshop (IPPW) to update the KDHE Multi-Year Integrated Preparedness Plan (MYIPP) for inclusion in the Grant Application for the upcoming budget period.

-The TEPW for this year will be held November 2, 2023.
-The purpose of the TEPW is to allow the KDHE Preparedness Program staff and the various PHEP partners the opportunity to plan training for the following budget period.
+The IPPW for this year will be held November 13, 2024.
+The purpose of the IPPW is to allow the KDHE Preparedness Program staff and the various PHEP partners the opportunity to plan training for the following budget period.
 All Regional PHEP Coordinators are required to attend this event and need to plan accordingly.
 This event will be conducted virtually.
 Attendance will be validated.
 This will be an opportunity for the Regional PHEP Coordinators to speak with the KDHE Preparedness Program staff regarding training opportunities, training plans, and receive updated exercise information.
 This meeting will be developed by the KDHE Preparedness Program Training and Exercise Coordinator.
-Regional PHEP Coordinators are instructed to sign up for this course on KS-TRAIN #1102263.
+Regional PHEP Coordinators are instructed to sign up for this course on KS-TRAIN #1120773.

-- The Regional PHEP Coordinator must attend this event to be compliant with this work plan activity. - Coordinators need to ensure they sign up for this meeting on KS-TRAIN, once it is available, to receive full credit for attending this event.
+- The Regional PHEP Coordinator must attend this event to be compliant with this work plan activity. - Coordinators need to ensure they sign up for this meeting on KS-TRAIN to receive credit for attending this event.

-The Regional PHEP Coordinator will attend the TEPW that is scheduled for November 2, 2023.
+The Regional PHEP Coordinator will attend the IPPW that is scheduled for November 13, 2024.

-- The Regional PHEP Coordinator will participate and provide planning inputs for the following budget period. - Due December 31, 2023
+- The Regional PHEP Coordinator will participate and provide planning inputs for the following budget period - Due Dec.
+31, 2024

-Regional Coordinators or designated SME for regions without a coordinator, will assist the local health department staff in the development, review and updating of all local plans as needed, provide technical assistance (TA) and training to the local health department staff, provide suggestions and/or feedback to KDHE regarding local priorities, issues, etc. and provide a year-end, written summary of how PHEP funds assisted and/or improved their region.
-Include success stories, activities participated in or items purchased for the region that would not have been possible without PHEP funding.
-Maximum length 1 page.
+Regional Coordinators or designated subject matter expert(s) for regions without a coordinator will:

+- Assist local health department staff in the development, review and updating of all local plans as needed, - Provide technical assistance (TA) and training to the local health department staff, - Provide suggestions and/or feedback to KDHE regarding local priorities, issues, etc., - Provide a year-end, written summary, utilizing KDHE year-end form, of how PHEP funds assisted and/or improved their region with the year-end summary report.
+These can include success stories, activities participated in or items purchased for the region that would not have been possible without PHEP funding.